maratai/craftery/fiber_arts/weaving_drafts_masterlist.md

 - Four-color double twill (pp. 135-137).

 # Yarn Barn of Kansas
-They offer PDFs as well as printed pamphlets!
+They offer downloadable PDFs as well as printed pamphlets!

 ## Two-Harness Patterns
 - [**Yoga Towel and Blanket**](https://www.yarnbarn-ks.com/Yoga-Towel-Blanket-Pattern-Leaflet/productinfo/WP-YB-472-/).
 Currently beaming on for this!